 The induction motor (IM) is the object of several research works because of its robustness, relatively low cost, reliability and efficiency.
 However, its control presents difficulties because of its high non-linearity and its highly coupled structure [1-2].
 Many intelligent approaches are used for speed control of IM such as Artificial Neural Network (ANN) [3-4].
 The ANN approach has its own advantages and disadvantages.
 The performance of the system is improved by ANN based controller but, the main problem of this controller is the long training time, the selecting number of layers and the number of neurons in each layer.
-Another artificial intelligence approach likes Fuzzy Logic Control (FLC) for designing adaptive speed control of IM is introduced in [5-7] but it requires more fine tuning and simulation before operational.
+Another artificial intelligence approach likes Fuzzy Logic Control for designing adaptive speed control of IM is introduced in [5-7] but it requires more fine tuning and simulation before operational.

 Global optimization techniques have caught the attention in the field of controller parameter optimization [8].
 Genetic Algorithm (GA) is illustrated in [9-13] for optimal design of conventional stabilizer and speed control of IM.
 Despite this optimization technique requires a very long run time that may be several minutes or even several hours depending on the size of the system under study.
 Another heuristic technique like Tabu Search (TS) is discussed in [14-15] to design a robust controller for IM and stabilizers.
 However, it appears to be effective for the design problem, the efficiency is reduced by the use of highly epistatic objective functions, and the large number of parameters to be optimized.
 Simulated Annealing (SA) is introduced in [16, 17] for optimal tuning of controller but this technique might fail by getting trapped in one of the local optimal.
-Swarming strategies in fish schooling are used in the Particle Swarm Optimization (PSO) and presented in [18] for optimal design of multiply stabilizers and speed control of IM and DC permanent magnet motor [19- 23].
+Swarming strategies in fish schooling are used in the Particle Swarm Optimization (PSO) and presented in [18] for optimal design of multiply stabilizers and speed control of IM and DC permanent magnet motor [19-23].
 However, PSO suffers from the partial optimism, which causes the less exact at the regulation of its speed and the direction [24, 25].
 Also, the algorithm pains from slow convergence in refined search stage, weak local search ability and algorithm may lead to possible entrapment in local minimum solutions.
-A relatively newer evolutionary computation algorithm, called Bacteria Foraging (BF) scheme has been presented by [26-28] and further established recently by [29-33].
-The BF algorithm depends on random search directions which may lead to delay in reaching the global solution.
+Artificial bee colony [26], ant colony optimization [27], firefly algorithm [28] bat algorithm [29-30] and bacteria foraging [31-33].
+However, these algorithms don't guarantee reaching the optimal solution and may fall in local minimum.
 In order to solve the these drawbacks, this paper introduces a new evolutionary algorithm known as Imperialist Competitive Algorithm (ICA) to design a robust speed controller for IM.
 ICA is recently addressed [34] that is inspired by the imperialistic competitive.
-ICA has shown good performance in solving optimization problems in different areas such as linear IM design [35] and Power System Stabilizer (PSS) design [36].
+ICA has shown good performance in solving optimization problems in different areas [35-36].
 The ICA is a meta-heuristic optimization method that is based on modelling of the attempts of countries to command other courtiers [37].